5 midline complications to know

 Other midline complications such as phlebitis and catheter breakage exist.

-What is the impact of MIDLINE COMPLICATIONS?
+What is the impact of midline complications?

 Non-compliance with a correct insertion procedure, in addition to a bad application of the standardized procedures of maintenance at the level of the catheter exit point, as well as the maintenance of the administration systems, can lead to the midline complications mentioned above.